A visit to the Royal Palace to discuss knife crime

 A young person who is now a coach at Empire Fighting Chance paid a visit to the Royal Palace to meet the King.

-But not just the King, also the new Prime Minister Kier Starmer and his Government Cabinet, and famous actor and knife crime campaigner Idris Elba.
+But not just the King, also the new Prime Minister Kier Starmer and his Government Cabinet, and famous actor and anti-knife crime campaigner Idris Elba.

-This was for a convened round table conversation in the capital city of London, on increasing youth violence in the country.
+This was for a convened round table conversation in the capital city of London, on how to decrease youth violence in the country.

 Her name is Serena Wiebe.